parasharparth/JavaTricks/README.md

 The username can only contain alphanumeric characters and underscores (_).
 Alphanumeric characters describe the character set consisting of lowercase characters , uppercase characters , and digits .
 The first character of the username must be an alphabetic character, i.e., either lowercase character  or uppercase character .

+**HTML AND XML tag Content Extractor** TagContentExtractor extracts the tags